Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Valid CH Cross-Covariances via Multivariate Mixtures and Their Properties

-\begin{proposition} Let $\mathcal{P}_i$ be the Gaussian probability measure corresponding to the multivariate covariance $\mathcal{CH}(h; \nu, \mb{\alpha}^{(i)}, \mb{\beta}^{(i)}, \mb{\sigma}^{(i)})$ for $i =1, 2$, $d=1, 2,$ or $3$, $\nu > 0$, and $\alpha_{jk}^{(i)} > d/2$ for all $j$ and $k$.
-Assume that Assumption \ref{as:ch_matrix} holds for both parameter sets $i = 1, 2$.
-Then $\mathcal{P}_1$ and $\mathcal{P}_2$ are equivalent on the paths of $\mb{Y}(s)$ if: for all $j$ and $k \in \{1, 2, \dots, p\}$. \end{proposition} The proof follows straightforwardly from Theorem 2 of \cite{bachoc_asymptotically_2022} and the characterization of the tail decay of the spectral density in \eqref{eq:tail_spec_density}.
-We recover the result presented in Theorem 3 of \cite{ma2022beyond} when $p=1$, and for $p > 1$ Proposition \ref{prop:ch_equivalence} requires checking the condition in Theorem 3 of \cite{ma2022beyond} for each of the covariances and cross-covariances.
-Equivalence results for multivariate processes whose components have different smoothnesses have not been established for the multivariate Mat\'ern model, so we do not consider that extension here.
-Proposition \ref{prop:ch_equivalence} implies that if all processes have the same smoothness parameter $\nu$, the parameters $\beta_{jk}$, $\alpha_{jk}$, and $\sigma_{jk}$ are not identifiable under infill asymptotics on a bounded domain \citep{zhang2004inconsistent}.
-Furthermore, it suggests that a misspecified multivariate CH model may attain asymptotically efficient prediction.
+\begin{prop} Let $\mathcalprime{P}_i$ be the Gaussian probability measure corresponding to the multivariate covariance $\mathcalprime{CH}(h; \nu^*, \mb{\alpha}^{(i)}, \mb{\beta}^{(i)}, \mb{\sigma}^{(i)})$ for $i =1, 2$, $d=1, 2,$ or $3$, $\nu^* > 0$, and $\alpha_{jk}^{(i)} > d/2$ for all $j$ and $k$.
+For both parameter sets $i \in \{1, 2\}$, let Condition \ref{as:ch_matrix} hold.
+Then $\mathcalprime{P}_1$ and $\mathcalprime{P}_2$ are equivalent on the paths of $\mb{Y}(s)$ if, for all $j$ and $k \in \{1, \dots, p\}$, \end{prop} The proof is omitted but follows from Theorem 2 of \cite{bachoc_asymptotically_2022} and the tail decay of the spectral density in Eq. \eqref{eq:tail_spec_density}.
+One recovers Theorem 3 of \cite{ma2022beyond} when $p=1$, and for $p > 1$ Proposition \ref{prop:ch_equivalence} requires checking the condition in Theorem 3 of \cite{ma2022beyond} for each of the covariances and cross-covariances.
+Proposition \ref{prop:ch_equivalence} implies that if all processes have the same smoothness parameter $\nu^*$, the parameters $\beta_{jk}$, $\alpha_{jk}$, and $\sigma_{jk}$ are not identifiable under infill asymptotics on a bounded domain \citep{zhang2004inconsistent}.
+If one is interested in a particular parameter of $\beta_{jk}$, $\alpha_{jk}$, and $\sigma_{jk}$, one may fix the other two to sensible values, then estimate the parameter of interest \citep{zhang2004inconsistent}.
+While the estimate of the remaining parameter will remain inconsistent, estimates will be more stable when comparing across optimizations.
+Proposition \ref{prop:ch_equivalence} also suggests that a misspecified multivariate CH model may attain asymptotically efficient prediction.

-We next discuss the equivalence of the multivariate CH covariance and the multivariate Mat\'ern covariance.
+As the next proposition establishes, the multivariate CH and Mat\'ern covariances are equivalent in terms of Gaussian measures.